-Dr. Jennifer H. Mieres is a leading expert in cardiovascular disease in women and patient -centered healthcare advocacy.
-As Senior Vice President of Northwell’s Center for Equity of Care, she has oversight of and provides strategic guidance for Northwell’s diversity and health equity initiatives and serves as the health system’s first Chief Diversity and Inclusion Officer.
-She is a member of Northwell’s Katz Institute of Women’s Health steering committee.
-Dr. Mieres is also the Associate Dean of Faculty Affairs and a professor of Cardiology at the Zucker School of Medicine.
+Dr. Jennifer H. Mieres is a leading expert in cardiovascular disease in women and patient-centered healthcare advocacy.
+She is currently Professor of Cardiology and Associate Dean of Faculty Affairs at the Zucker School of Medicine at Hofstra /Northwell.
+She is a Senior Vice President of Northwell Health’s Center for Equity of Care, and provides strategic guidance for Northwell’s diversity and health equity initiatives and serves as the health system’s first Chief Diversity and Inclusion Officer.
+She is also a member of the steering committee of Northwell’s Katz Institute for Women’s Health.

 Dr. Mieres is a National Spokesperson for the AHA’s Go Red For Women movement and has served on the National board and chair of several national AHA committees.
 She has also served as a member of the Scientific Advisory Board for WomenHeart, the national coalition for women living with heart disease.

 Dr. Mieres is routinely called upon by the media to comment on heart health, appearing on such programs as “20/20,” the “Today Show,” “Good Morning America,” “Today in New York,” “CBS Early Show,” CNN, “NBC Nightly News” and many others.
 As a producer of the PBS documentary “A Woman’s Heart,” (2003) she was nominated for an Emmy for best documentary in the Health Science category at the 46th Annual New York Emmy Awards.
+She was also a producer of the award-winning documentary “Ms. Diagnosed.”
 She was featured on the cover of the May 2008 issue of Black Enterprise magazine as one of America’s leading doctors and in 2009 and 2010, Dr. Mieres was listed as one of the best doctors in New York magazine.

 Physician of the Year